Svehla/use-formio/README.md

 `use-formio` is React form library which help you to build forms with just a few lines of code and without extra layer of abstraction.

-`use-formio` has 0 dependencies and less than 200 lines of code!
+`use-formio` is micro library with 0 dependencies.

 Each of your application deserves custom UI solution so it does not make sense to use separate library to handle form UIs.